radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ec2/default/types.md

 ## PrivateDnsNameOptions
 ### Properties
 * **EnableResourceNameDnsAAAARecord**: bool: Indicates whether to respond to DNS queries for instance hostnames with DNS AAAA records.
-For more information, see Amazon EC2 instance hostname types in the Amazon Elastic Compute Cloud User Guide.
 * **EnableResourceNameDnsARecord**: bool: Indicates whether to respond to DNS queries for instance hostnames with DNS A records.
-For more information, see Amazon EC2 instance hostname types in the Amazon Elastic Compute Cloud User Guide.
-* **HostnameType**: string: The type of hostnames to assign to instances in the subnet at launch.
+* **HostnameType**: string: The type of hostname for EC2 instances.
 For IPv4 only subnets, an instance DNS name must be based on the instance IPv4 address.
 For IPv6 only subnets, an instance DNS name must be based on the instance ID.
 For dual-stack subnets, you can specify whether DNS names use the instance IPv4 address or the instance ID.
-For more information, see Amazon EC2 instance hostname types in the Amazon Elastic Compute Cloud User Guide.
+For more information, see [Amazon EC2 instance hostname types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-naming.html) in the *User Guide*.

+## PrivateIpAdd
+### Properties
+* **Primary**: bool: Indicates whether the private IPv4 address is the primary private IPv4 address.
+Only one IPv4 address can be designated as primary.
+* **PrivateIpAddress**: string: The private IPv4 address.

 ## PrivateIpAddressSpecification
 ### Properties
+* **Primary**: bool (Required): Indicates whether the private IPv4 address is the primary private IPv4 address.
+Only one IPv4 address can be designated as primary.
+* **PrivateIpAddress**: string (Required): The private IPv4 addresses.

+## PrivateIpAddressSpecification
+### Properties
-* **Primary**: bool
+* **Primary**: bool (Required)
 * **PrivateIpAddress**: string (Required)

 ## PrivateIpAddressSpecification
 ### Properties
-* **Primary**: bool (Required)
+* **Primary**: bool
 * **PrivateIpAddress**: string (Required)

 ## ProvisionedCidr